-505 mixed layer begins to deepen in winter, strongly indicating that the bloom is terminated 506 by diminishing light, and not by the exhaustion of iron.
+however, persists for the entire season and typically ends when the mixed layer begins to deepen in winter, strongly indicating that the bloom is terminated by diminishing light, and not by the exhaustion of iron.

 4.2.
-Nutrient control
+Nutrient Control

 The depth of the mixed layer is also significant for the amount of nutrients being brought to the surface from the deep, such as nitrate and silicate as well as iron.
-WOA climatologies show the concentration of nitrate to be high across much of the Southern Ocean, south of the Sub-Antarctic Front, whereas silicate concentrations decrease rapidly north of the Polar Front [Boyer et al., 2013].
-At Kerguelen, during the recent KEOPS 2 cruise (October - November 2011) Lasbleiz et al. [2014] found higher concentrations of silicate south of the PF at roughly 72°E, close to the plateau.
+WOA climatologies show the concentration of nitrate to be high across much of the Southern Ocean, south of the Subantarctic Front, whereas silicate concentrations decrease rapidly north of the Polar Front [Boyer et al., 2013].
+At Kerguelen, during the recent KEOPS 2 cruise (October-November 2011), Lasbleiz et al. [2014] found higher concentrations of silicate south of the PF at roughly 72°E, close to the plateau.

-One possible hypothesis is that silicate is the primary limiting factor controlling the 516 large and highly variable Kerguelen offshore bloom (i.e. longitudinally far away from the 517 plateau), both in spatial extent and inter-annual variability.
-This could explain why the 518 bloom is contained to the south (bloom northern limit of 44°S), where a deeper MLD can 519 mix silicate to the surface, despite the iron potentially being advected and available as far 520 north as 40°S (see Figure 5).
-Many previous Southern Ocean iron fertilization studies, 521 both artificial and natural, have reported the development of a large diatom bloom in 522 the fertilized patch [Blain et al., 2001; de Baar et al., 2008; Mongin et al., 2008] and 523 consequently, in the region of Kerguelen, depletion of silicate over the plateau Mosseri 524 et al., 2008].
-The absence of a non-diatom bloom is explained by the efficient grazing of 525 microbial communities by copepods and salps as suggested by Banse [1996] and Smetacek 526 et al. [2004].
-However, the majority of studies have been focused on the bloom above 527 the plateau rather than further downstream, whereas the 2011 KEOPS II cruise focused 528 mainly on the bloom located just northeast of the Kerguelen Islands above the abyssal 529 plain.
-Their results suggest that the majority of diatom silica production during the bloom 530 event is sustained by 'new' silica, supplied primarily from pre-bloom winter water and also 531 vertical supply.
-As the bloom progresses, the silicon pump is strengthened by the sinking 532 of biogenic silica, and consequently the standing stock of available silica diminishes over 533 time.
-Estimates for the duration of the high productivity bloom period is on the order 534 of 85-86 days, after which the bloom declines [Mongin et al., 2008; Closset et al., 2014].
-535 These conditions could also be true of the far offshore bloom, which in some years extends 536 further east than 95°S (2003, in Figure 5), but further in-situ observations, of both silicate 537 concentrations and bloom composition, would be necessary to either prove or disprove this.
-538 539
+One possible hypothesis is that silicate is the primary limiting factor controlling the large and highly variable Kerguelen offshore bloom (i.e., longitudinally far away from the plateau), both in spatial extent and interannual variability.
+This could explain why the bloom is contained to the south (bloom northern limit of 44°S), where a deeper MLD can mix silicate to the surface, despite the iron potentially being advected and available as far north as 40°S (see Figure 5).
+Many previous Southern Ocean iron fertilization studies, both artificial and natural, have reported the development of a large diatom bloom in the fertilized patch [Blain et al., 2001; de Baar et al., 2008; Mongin et al., 2008] and consequently, in the region of Kerguelen, depletion of silicate over the plateau [Mosseri et al., 2008].
+The absence of a nondiatom bloom is explained by the efficient grazing of microbial communities by copepods and salps as suggested by Banse [1996] and Smetacek et al. [2004].
+However, the majority of studies have been focused on the bloom above the plateau rather than further downstream, whereas the 2011 KEOPS II cruise focused mainly on the bloom located just northeast of the Kerguelen Islands above the abyssal plain.
+Their results suggest that the majority of diatom silica production during the bloom event is sustained by "new" silica, supplied primarily from prebloom winter water and also vertical supply.
+As the bloom progresses, the silicon pump is strengthened by the sinking of biogenic silica, and consequently the standing stock of available silica diminishes over time.
+Estimates for the duration of the high-productivity bloom period are on the order of 85-86 days, after which the bloom declines [Mongin et al., 2008; Closset et al., 2014].
+These conditions could also be true of the far offshore bloom, which in some years extends further east than 95°S (2003, in Figure 5), but further in situ observations, of both silicate concentrations and bloom composition, would be necessary to either prove or disprove this.

 4.3.
-Can advection explain the extent of the bloom area?
+Can Advection Explain the Extent of the Bloom Area?